 It also provides details about the location of the file and directory alongside the details of the process, so you’ll easily use it even if you’re not a pro.

 A renowned software called Process Explorer comes in a similar format to the Windows Task Manager.

 It’s easy to use and doesn’t require installation, all that is needed is to run it and allow administrator permission, then follow these steps.

-- Go the File menu on the menu tab and choose show details for all processes.
+- Go to the File menu on the menu tab and choose show details for all processes.

-- You would have effectively stopped it from running in the background and stop it from getting deleted.
+- You would have effectively stopped it from running in the background and stopped it from getting deleted.
 You can now go back to the file location and delete the file.

-This comes in as handy software.
+This comes in as very helpful software.
 LockHunter also helps in identifying the particular program that is keeping the file locked.

 Going forward, the processes can be stopped in an expedited manner before the file gets deleted.

-Depending on which of these options are a point of interest, resolving a locked file or window should not pose a problem to anyone who reads this tutorial.
+Depending on which of these options are a point of interest, deleting a locked file should not pose a problem anymore.